noderators/elastos-supernode-setup/README.md

     ```

 ## Upgrade instructions
-Whenever there is a new package available, you need to upgrade your package on your machine to receive the latest apps so follow the instructions on the releases page at [https://github.com/noderators/elastos-supernode-setup/releases](https://github.com/noderators/elastos-supernode-setup/releases)
+- Whenever there is a new package available, you need to upgrade your package on your machine to receive the latest apps so follow the instructions on the releases page at [https://github.com/noderators/elastos-supernode-setup/releases](https://github.com/noderators/elastos-supernode-setup/releases)
+- You should always check all your configs everytime you upgrade your packages because sometimes, the config files won't change while other times, they might change.
+Be sure to follow upgrade instructions on releases page

 ## Roadmap for this repository
 - Update the deb packages so if the node goes down, it alerts via SMS or email